pochard/gomap/README.md

 # gomap
-This is a customized type based on map[K]V, adding function GetKeys().
+This module contains a group of customized types based on map[K]V, adding function GetKeys().
 Since Go 1.x doesn't support generics type, only 6 six common pairs of types are supported by the module.

 Import it in your program as:
 ```go